YellowWebcam/yellow-lite/readme.md

     image.resize.height=

 Crop an image to a new height/width.
 Height/width must be smaller than the resized (or original) image.
-X/Y define the coordinated of the top left corner of the bounding box used for cropping.
+X/Y define the coordinates of the upper left corner of the bounding box used for cropping.

     image.crop.x=
     image.crop.y=